polincdev/DummyCastle/README.md

 dummyCastle.genSymmKeyWith(password);
 //Encrypt and get the result as a safe HEX encoded string String encrypted = dummyCastle.encryptSymmWith(plainText).getResult();
-//If a raw encrypted bytes are required you mey get it from the same object byte[] encryptedDecoded = dummyCastle.getResultDecodedRaw();
+//If a raw encrypted bytes are required you may get it from the same object byte[] encryptedDecoded = dummyCastle.getResultDecodedRaw();

 //Decryption in general should be carried out using the HEX encoded string.
 The resulting plain text is still HEX decoded.
  String decrypted = dummyCastle.decryptSymmWith(encrypted).getResult();
  //The input for decryption may be provided through a separate method. dummyCastle.fromStringEncoded(encrypted);
- //Now you can decode the data as they are kept inside.
+ //Now you can decrypt the data as they are kept inside.
 String decrypted = dummyCastle.decryptSymm().getResult();
 ```